 There are two types of stroke: Ischemic (caused by a clot or vessel narrowing that blocks the flow of blood in the brain) and hemorrhagic (caused by bleeding into the brain or an aneurysm that leaks or ruptures).
 By examining a CT scan of the brain, a radiologist can determine if the patient has had a stroke and which type of stroke it is.
 If diagnosed in time, ischemic strokes can be treated with thrombolytic (“clot-busting”) medication to dissolve the clot and restore blood flow in the brain.

 As soon as the initial CT images are taken, they are transmitted to the radiologist for interpretation.
 Additional brain imaging studies can be helpful, as well, to determine the extent of the impact the stroke has had on the brain.
 These images are also available to our colleagues at the University of Rochester Medical Center.

-- Numbness or weakness of the face, arm, or leg on one side of the body
+- Arms: Numbness or weakness of the arm, leg, or one side of the body

 - Speech: Confusion, trouble speaking (slurred speech or forming words), or understanding